aguyaharonyair/fluid-spec/README.md

 # @digital-fluid/fluidspec

-A central, versioned source of truth for FluidSpec standards and Claude command templates.
+A lightweight package that delivers and syncs all Fluid Spec agents and Claude command templates used to generate, manage, and execute spec-driven development tasks.

 ## Overview